Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 28. create new table named registrar_office with 13 new columns see database_schema for reference
 29. comment out class on navbar
 30. create registrar-office.php and display all data their by arranging all codes
 31. create /data/registrar-office and functions to fetch data
+32. create registrar-office-view for registrar-office faculty members information